hrt/AnticheatJS/README.md

 Knowing this, we can create a custom map with name ```&quot|alert())//``` which causes the ```onclick``` handler to become ```playMap(""|alert())//")```, a.k.a ```playMap(""|alert())``` which bypasses the string and causes a pop up to appear.

+## Denial Of Service 1
+Privately reported - Fixed in 1.6.7

+You can reserve all slots for every server by spamming calls to `seek-game` API.

+## Denial Of Service 2
+Privately reported - Fixed in 1.6.9

+Newly introduced captcha system on the games critical API `seek-game` causes trouble when given large inputs.
+Since the entire krunker eco system relies on this API being alive, the end result is no one on any server being able to play a single game.

+## Speed hack
+Unreported - (re?)patched 1.7.0

+How to perform speed hacks are self explanatory.
+Lets you shoot faster, move faster, reload faster etc.